 Bacon and eggs are two of the most predominant choices for a healthy breakfast.
-In this recipe, I combined the two and paired them with another ingredient that brings this recipe to its glory, Portobello Mushrooms.
+In this recipe, I combined the two and paired them with another ingredient that brings this recipe to Portobello Mushrooms’ glory.
 Growing up, breakfast consisted of eating many grains.
-It was not until I realized that my metabolism is not the same as it was when I was a child that I prioritized my health and made a conscious effort to eat foods packed with nutrients.
-For other breakfast recipes, try my scrambled eggs recipe or these easy grab and go egg muffins.
+It was not until I realized that my metabolism is not the same as when I was a child that I prioritized my health and made a conscious effort to eat foods packed with nutrients.
+For other breakfast recipes, try my scrambled eggs recipe or these easy grab-and-go egg muffins.
 Now back to this low carb delicious recipe 🙂

 How to make these Bacon Egg and Portobello Mushrooms:

 Step 1: Preheat oven to 400-degree Fahrenheit.
 Then remove the stems from the mushrooms.
-To do this gently twist off the stems.
+To do this, gently twist off the stems.
 Make sure to clean the portobello with a damp paper towel.
-If your mushrooms are not as deep as mine just remove some of the gills.
+If your mushrooms are not as deep as mine, remove some of the gills.
 Take a look at some of the tips at the end of the post 🙂

 *if a runny egg yolk is your preference, my suggestion is to bake the mushrooms first for about 4 to 5 minutes and then add the eggs.

-Step 3: Cook some bacon strips and set aside for garnish
+Step 3: Cook some bacon strips and set them aside for garnish

 Eggs Baked in Portobello Mushroom can be a meatless choice by simply omitting the bacon.